 What Is Succession Planning?

 Succession planning is the process of planning for the transition to the next generation of a business or organization.
+If the company is owned and operated by family members, family business transition planning has to be done in advance.
 The general idea is that the new leader should have the same or similar experience and skills to the previous leader, as well as being able to lead in the same way.

 There are two types of Succession Planning: the planned kind and the unplanned kind.